Wall Thickness Analysis Using Industrial CT: Methods, Applications, and Accuracy in Manufacturing

 Why Wall Thickness Matters in Manufacturing

-In engineering terms, it influences:
+In engineering terms, this means:

-• Stress distribution across the component
+• Stress distribution within the component

-• Structural strength under load
+• Structural strength of the component

 Industrial Applications of Wall Thickness Analysis